 Finding a distinct invalid handle really is a tall order.
 Indeed, properly so.
 Suppose a distinct invalid handle can be shown to exist.
 It must be neither signal, marker nor token and the handle, such as it is, is invalid.
 The claim is that all actions can be described using SMTH.
 There can be no exception.
 The existence of a distinct invalid handle would be fatal to the theory, because the action would be incapable of being expressed using SMTH.

-I have been somewhat lax here, and not addressed the problem of invalid handles to its fullest extent.
-This is a speculative exploration of an invalid component, not a formal paper.
-Hopefully the exploration has been of interest, and may be instructive.
+The topic of invalid handles has certainly not been examined to its fullest extent.
+Note that this is a speculative exploration of an invalid component, not a formal paper.
+Hopefully the discussion has been of interest, and may be instructive.